DataDog/system-tests/docs/scenarios/parametric_contributing.md

 To begin we need to make sure system-tests run with a tracer that has implemented the feature being tested (published or on a branch).
 Follow [Binaries Documentation](../execute/binaries.md) for your particular tracer language to set this up.

-[Try running the tests for your tracer language](parametric.md#running-the-tests) and make sure some pass (no need to run the whole suite, you can stop the tests from running with `ctrl+c`).
+[Verify that you can run some parametric tests with your custom tracer](parametric.md#running-the-tests).
+Make sure some pass (no need to run the whole suite, you can stop the tests from running with `ctrl+c`).
 If you have an issue, checkout the [debugging section](parametric.md#debugging) to troubleshoot.

 ## Writing the tests